ahmadimt/s3_to_mongo/README.md

 Define the s3 connection properties and file names in `s3.ini` and Mongo properties in `mongo.ini` then run the below command

 `./app.py`

+## TODO
+* Add support to read CSV/TSV files from S3 and write data into Mongodb